zawadi-wanjiru/DSA-2040_Practical_Exam_Gift_662/README.md

 - Ensuring synthetic data mimics real-world patterns
 - Balancing code complexity with readability
 - Creating meaningful visualizations for all analyses

+## File Organization

+All files are organized by type for easy navigation:

+- **scripts/** - All Python implementation files (5 scripts)
+- **sql/** - SQL schema and query files (2 files)
+- **datasets/** - All data files and databases (6 files)
+- **images/** - All visualizations and diagrams (14 PNG files)
+- **reports/** - All analysis and documentation (3 markdown files)

+This structure makes it easy to:
+- Find all scripts in one location
+- Access all generated data files
+- View all visualizations together
+- Read all analysis reports

 ## How to Run Everything